 u-blox 3G module certified by SK Telecom

-u-blox, the Swiss positioning and wireless chip and module company, has received approval for its LISA-U110 UMTS/HSPA wireless module from SK Telecom, Korea’s largest mobile telecom operator with over 50% market share.
+u-blox has received approval for its LISA-U110 UMTS/HSPA wireless module from SK Telecom, one of Korea’s largest mobile telecom operators.

-The certification allows the LISA modem to be used in a wide range of consumer and M2M applications operating over SK Telecom’s nation-wide 3G network including vehicle infotainment, supply chain management, industrial automation, metering, security, and location-based services.

 “We are very pleased that SK Telecom has chosen to work with us on this 3G approval.
 Our compact and high-speed LISA 3G module is a perfect fit with their strategy to provide converged wireless services supporting entertainment, business and financial applications.
 Our local support in Korea was a key factor in obtaining this certification” said Samuel Ji, u-blox Country Manager, Korea.